 Section A will consist of an on-site or online viva examination which will involve two questions: Firstly, the discussion of a clinical case question and secondly the discussion of a regional anaesthesia related complication question and management thereof.
 Section A of the Part II examination can be done online at scheduled examination dates as notified on the website.
 The section A of Part II examination will be an estimated 30 minutes, therefore allowing 15 minutes per question from two examiners and occasionally an observer.

 Section B of the Part II examination will consist of a further two questions.
-The first, relating to the anatomy and landmark demonstrations of a block on a live model and the second question will be an ultrasound demonstration of a commonly performed block on the live model.
-The Diploma and ESRA boards, both felt strongly that the society could not award a diploma in regional anaesthesia to a candidate without examining the practical elements of block performance.
-Therefore, section B of Part II examination will only be possible to take at the ESRA annual conference each year.
-Section B of Part II is approximately a 20-25 minute examination, therefore 10-12 minutes for each demonstration, with two examiners and occasionally an observer.
+The first, will focus on ultrasound demonstration of the core regional anaesthesia techniques on a live model and the second question will focus on ultrasound demonstration of the intermediate or advanced-level blocks also on a live model.
+Section B of Part II is approximately a 25-minute examination, therefore 10-12 minutes for each demonstration, with two examiners and an observer.
+Occasionally another observer can be present in the room.

 The candidate must pass all 4 questions in section A and B before the diploma can be awarded.
 If a candidate fails either section A or B of the Part II examinations, they will have the opportunity to retake only the section that they failed at the next available opportunity.
 For example, if a candidate fails section B of the examination at the annual congress, they may have to wait until the next year to retake section B of the part two examination at the next annual congress.
 The ESRA and Diploma boards are exploring potential alternative venues for section B of the Part II examination.
 All venues and dates for the different sections of the examination will be advertised on the website.
 Candidates do not have to retake all sections of the Part II examination, only the section that they failed.